Natalia Goncharova: Early life

 Natalia Sergeevna Goncharova was born on 3 July 1881 (the same year as Larionov, Picasso, and Léger), in Nagaevo (now in the Chernsky District of Tula Oblast).
 Her father, Sergey Mikhaylovich Goncharov, was an architect and graduate of the prestigious Moscow Institute of Painting, Sculpture and Architecture.
 Goncharova moved to Moscow at the age of 10 in 1892; she graduated from the Fourth Women's Gymnasium in 1898.
-Goncharova was the great granddaughter of famous Russian poet Alexander Pushkin.
+Goncharova was a great grandniece to Natalia Pushkina (née Goncharova).

 Her immediate family were highly educated and considered themselves politically liberal.
 Her father designed and built their home, where both Natalia and her brother Afanasii grew up.
 They were both raised and educated by their mother and grandmother.
 They lived in the Orlov and Tula provinces, and soon Goncharova moved to Moscow to pursue the Fourth Women's Gymnasium in 1892, from which she graduated in 1898.
 She tried several career paths (zoology, history, botany, and medicine), before deciding on sculpture.